We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Even in wet and muddy weather, the electronic system isn’t fazed.
 The electronic trigger is easier to operate than mechanical levers, which makes it even better for rough and technical terrain.

-With smooth travel and easy compression force, the Bike Yoke Revive is one of the very best dropper posts.
+With smooth travel and easy compression force, the Fox Transfer Factory dropper post is one of the very best dropper posts.

-At a mid-range price point, the Revive comes with a few unique features that we don’t see in lower-end models.
-The Revive reset valve allows you to quickly reset the hydraulic internals of the dropped post in case the unit develops sag, for example.
+At a mid-range price point, the Fox Transfer comes with some features that we don’t see in lower-end models.
+Low lever force and good modulation, for example.

-Overall, the Revive uses a simple design with clever features to create a reliable and high-performing dropper post at a modest price.
+Overall, the Fox Transfer uses a simple design with clever features to create a reliable and high-performing dropper post at a modest price.

 What truly separates the KS LEV from other dropper post options is its 27.2mm diameter seatpost made for steel hardtails or lightweight carbon frames.
 There is a wide range of travel options as well.
 That makes the KS LEV one of the most versatile dropper posts on the market.